Banaba: Future prospects

 The stated wish of the Kiribati government to reopen mining on Banaba is strongly opposed by many in the Banaban diaspora.

 Some of the leaders of the displaced Banaban community in Fiji have called for Banaba to be granted independence.
 One reason given for the maintenance of a community on Banaba, at a monthly cost of F$12,000, is that if the island were to become uninhabited, the Kiribati government might take over the administration of the island, and integrate it with the rest of the country.
 Kiribati is believed to be anxious to retain Banaba, in the hope of mining it in the future.
 Like Kiritimati, it is a low-lying coral atoll but less susceptible to rising sea levels.

-Other
+Notable people

 Science fiction and fantasy author Hugh Cook lived on Ocean Island for two years as a child and it was an influence on much of his work.
 "When I was a small child – aged five and six, I think – I spent two years on Ocean Island, a dot in the Pacific Ocean near the equator.
 (Ocean Island is now called Banaba.)
 The Untunchilamon milieu has very much the flavor of Ocean Island – heat, flying fish, ghost crabs, red ants, scorpions, and the remnants of deceased military civilizations.
 (Ocean Island was littered with World War Two debris from the Japanese military occupation.)"

+Journalist Barbara Dreaver was born on Banaba and later moved to Tarawa and then New Zealand.